mtomtom/symplastic-guard-cell-connections/README.md

 - ```$ make```
 - ```$ make run and MorphoDynamX should open.```
 In MorphoDynamX, under /Process/Tools/Python/Python Script input fourcellsim.py or twocellsim.py for a four or two cell simulation respectively.
 Press 'Step' (the play button) to run the simulation.
-Thisl should now run a simulation.
+This should now run a simulation.
 To run the model with an alternate mesh, replace baseline.mdxm and the associated *.txt files with those in the sub-folders named 'barley-meshes', 'brachy-meshes' and 'bdmute-meshes'.
 To create pictures/gif of the simulation.

 In MorphoDynamX, under /Process/Tools/Python/Python Script input take-pics.py.